weynandk/info_threefold/src/tde/tdeoverview.md

 ## Token Distribution Event For TF Grid Use Cases

+_Note: If you're interested in participating in the Token Distribution Event, please visit the Token section of this wiki, and in particular "How to Buy."_

 ### Introduction
 The ThreeFold Foundation has launched a new ThreeFold Token (TFT) on a new payment network called Stellar.
 Stellar is a very reliable platform used by more and more projects.